michaelschung/shittygpt/README.md

 ```

 This will run the server on [`localhost:3000`](http://localhost:3000/) (or whichever port is specified in `server.js`), serving `public/index.html` as the homepage.

+## Roadmap

+There's one primary change that I'd like to make in a future version: update the chat interface to [stream](https://platform.openai.com/docs/api-reference/streaming) each character response to the user, rather than populating an entire chat bubble at once.

 ## Disclaimer